defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/docs/jenkins-backup-restore/jenkins-repo-pvc.md

     - The storage must be the same as the volume you created in step 2 and match the Jenkins PVC request (ex. `8Gi`)
     - Apply your PV

-4. Create the new jenkins pv. - [Example PersistentVolumeClaim Manifest](files/jenkins-pvc.yaml)
+4. Create the new jenkins pvc. - [Example PersistentVolumeClaim Manifest](files/jenkins-pvc.yaml)
     - Name must match the name you set in step 1 (ex. `jenkins-pvc`)
     - Labels can be anything
     - Namespace should match the namespace jenkins will be deployed to